 While the Australian journal Writings on Dance has had a long-term commitment to writings by dancer/theorists working within specific terms of reference, the recent Campbelltown Arts Centre catalogue for What I Think When I Think About Dancing (2009) provides important shared space for dancers and writers, while the Ausdance journal Brolga #33 (2010), edited by Amanda Card, includes writing by several Australian dance artists including Shelley Lasica, Martin Del Amo, Trevor Patrick and Helen Herbertson.
 These publications, along with other online resources such as the National Library’s Australia Dancing collection, constitute the broader field to which the RealTimeDance archive will contribute.
 A forthcoming book on Australian dance from Routledge as part of its Celebrating Dance in Asia and the pacific series has also been slated.

-Along with the comprehensive range of Australian choreographers described above, RealTimeDance features 12 choreographers included in a projected publication, 12 Australian Choreographers (Eds.
-Virginia Baxter and Erin Brannigan).
+Along with the comprehensive range of Australian choreographers described above, RealTimeDance features 12 choreographers included in a new book, Bodies of Thought: Twelve Australian Choreographers (Eds.
+Virginia Baxter and Erin Brannigan, RealTime & Wakefield Press, 2014).
 This set of artists was selected for a book that forms a companion to the online archive.
 Selection criteria included the longevity of the artists’ careers and body of work, their influence on other dancers and choreographers and their international standing.
 This important publication goes some way toward filling a gap in current literature on Australian performing arts and an acute need in dance studies at secondary and tertiary education levels where international artists are the usual subjects of major studies.
-Each chapter in 12 Australian Choreographers consists of a profile, critical essay and key interview, linking these to a major work that will serve as a case study.
+Each chapter in Bodies of Thought consists of a profile, critical essay and key interview, linking these to a major work that will serve as a case study.
 The archive pages for these 12 artists include links to resources beyond RealTime including reviews in local, national and international press and links to the publications mentioned above.